JoshuaRady/VegetationManagement/README.md

 ## Using the Vegetation Management Module

 The Quick Start Section gives an example of how to run a simulation with the Vegetation Management Module.
 Here we explain the process in more detail.
-You will need to know how to configure, build, and run a CTSM-FATES simulation so if you haven't done that consult some of the excellent resources that can get you going with that.
+You will need to know how to configure, build, and run a CTSM-FATES simulation.
+If you haven't learned that yet consult some of the excellent resources that can get you going with CTSM.
 [ADD REFS]

 Start as you would with any simulation.
 Figure out what you want to simulate...